 Policy: If HHS discovers an overpayment, it must collect the overpayment, regardless of the cause.
-Income maintenance workers are responsible for entering overpayments in WOPR.
+Eligibility Benefit Specialists (EBS) are responsible for entering overpayments in WOPR.

 Procedure: Enter the overpayment in WOPR even if the client has already returned the warrant.
 This ensures proper accounting of the overpayment and repayment.